NeuralVFX/LibreFLUX-ControlNet/README.md

 - Removing the distilled guidance vector during training
 - Running inference with CFG.

-**Disclaimer** This is pieced together by modifying and borrowing from these repos:
+**Disclaimer**, This is pieced together by modifying and borrowing from these repos:
 - https://github.com/christopher-beckham/flux-controlnet ( Its a fork of this )
 - https://huggingface.co/jimmycarter/LibreFLUX
 - https://github.com/bghira/SimpleTuner